 - Program tuition

 - Reading and classroom material on Kindle Fire tablet

 - Hotel accommodations for five (5) nights (arrival Sunday, departure Friday)

 - Monday – Thursday: breakfast, refreshment breaks, lunch

 - Welcome Reception, Sunday

-If you’re interested in attending both the Energy Pricing and Benchmarking Infrastructure Operations courses, the fee is US $8,600.
+If you’re interested in attending both the Benchmarking Infrastructure Operations course and the Energy Pricing course, the fee is USD $8,600.
+Combined course fee includes:

 - Reading and classroom material for both courses on one Kindle Fire tablet